top of page

 'If you want to leverage EO's benefits and the competitive advantage it can bring, you need to enable your employee owners to take more personal responsibility for the business's success'

-It’s true that although your ownership model will change, your business can remain the same in the way it operates, its services/products, its people and culture.
+It’s true that although your ownership model will change, your business can remain the same in how it operates, its services, products, people and culture.

 'If you want to leverage EO’s benefits and the competitive advantage it can bring, you need to enable your employee owners to take more personal responsibility for the business’s success.